-“Safe – Educating and Hosting in Safe Environments” – is a project co-financed by the European Union and is led by the Association Community Pope John XXIII and partners with the Italian Azione Cattolica, the Italian Sports Centre, the Department of Sociology of the University of Bologna and the Interdisciplinary Centre for Research on Victims and Safety (CIRVIS).
+“Safe – Educating and Welcoming in Safe Environments” – is a project co-financed by the European Union and is led by the Comunità Papa Giovanni XXIII together with Azione Cattolica, Centro Sportivo Italiano, CiRViS-SDE from the Department of Sociology of the University of Bologna.
 This project sees the partners engaged in a two-year path from November 2019 to November 2021.

-The general objective of the Project is therefore to create a culture of prevention of abuse and training for the protection of children and vulnerable people, through the promotion of safe environments and respectful and responsible interpersonal relationships, both in environments aimed at social protection and recreation in sport and leisure.
+The general objective of the Project is therefore to create a culture of prevention of abuse and training for the protection of children and vulnerable people, through the promotion of safe environments and respectful and responsible interpersonal relationships.

-The project will combine analysis, development, training and awareness raising activities.
+The project will combine research and analysis, training and awareness raising activities.
 By combining these methods, the project will generate a comprehensive and in-depth knowledge of the issues examined, providing a solid scientific basis for educational and reception activities with children in social protection, sport and leisure.

-Considering the complexity and delicacy of the Project, the Partners’ consortium has decided to entrust the evaluation of the effectiveness of its impact with respect to the actions undertaken to a multidisciplinary team of university professors and researchers from the Departments of Education Sciences and Economics and Law of the Catholic University of the Sacred Heart Piacenza.
+Considering the complexity of the project, the Partners’ consortium has decided to entrust the evaluation of the effectiveness of its impact with respect to the actions undertaken to a multidisciplinary team of university professors and researchers from the Faculty of Economics and Law and the Faculty of Education Sciences of the Catholic University of the Sacred Heart

-SAFE responds to the priority of promoting the integration of child protection policies in different contexts and sectors, such as sports organizations, extracurricular activities and/or recreational/leisure organizations for children (including religious, women’s, scout and private schools), both as a means to protect and safeguard children and to provide staff with the necessary training and guidance, in accordance with the “Keeping Children Safe” standards.
+SAFE responds to the priority of promoting the integration of child protection policies in different contexts and sectors, such as sports clubs and organisations, leisure/recreation clubs for children (including faith led; scouts and girl guides, private schools) both as a means to protect and safeguard children and to provide staff with the necessary training and guidance, in accordance with the “Keeping Children Safe” standards.

 See the video presentation of the project:

-Ensure an effective Training Package to detect, report and prevent abuse, for people who have regular contact with children in the areas of education and social protection and in areas related to sport and recreation.
+Ensure an effective Training Package to detect, report and prevent abuse, for people who have regular contact with children in the education and social protection sectors and in areas related to sport and leisure activities.

-Increased awareness and ability to prevent, detect and report child abuse by at least 400 local leaders and 800 members and volunteers of Pontifical Law Associations and 60 members of the police forces of 27 Italian territories.
+Increased the capacity to prevent, detect and report child abuse by at least 400 local leaders and 800 members and volunteers of faith led organizations and 60 members of the law enforcement of 27 Italian territories.

-Increased awareness among all Italian religious organisations involved in child care, sports and recreational activities on how to prevent, identify and report child abuse through an effective child protection policy.
+Increased awareness among all Italian faith led organisations involved in child care, sports and recreational activities on how to prevent, identify and report child abuse through an effective child protection policy.

 THREE WORKING TRACKS